Actindo-AG/Documentation/RetailSuiteAccounting/Operation/07_ProcessBookings.md

   ![Process postings](../../Assets/Screenshots/RetailSuiteAccounting/Book/Bookings/ProcessBookings01.png "[Process postings]")

-3. Click the *Journal from* and the *Journal to* drop-down lists and select the journals where the bookings to be processed are recorded.
+3. Click the *Journal from* and the *Journal to* drop-down lists and select the journals where the postings to be processed are recorded.

   > [Info] If you want to process only the postings from a single journal, select the same journal in both drop-down lists.

-4. Click the *Month from* and the *Month to* drop-down lists and select the months where the bookings to be processed are recorded.
+4. Click the *Month from* and the *Month to* drop-down lists and select the months where the postings to be processed are recorded.

   > [Info] If you want to process only the postings from a single month, select the same month in both drop-down lists.